 A Demilitarized Zone is used to provide Internet services without sacrificing unauthorized access to its local private network.
 Typically, the DMZ host contains devices accessible to Internet traffic, such as Web (HTTP) servers, FTP servers, SMTP (e-mail) servers and DNS servers.
-Enable DMZ DMZ Host IP Address: Apply Changes Reset enabled, it means that you set up DMZ host at a particular computer to be exposed to the Internet so that some applications/software, especially Internet / online game can have two-way connections.
+Enable DMZ DMZ Host IP Address: Apply Changes Reset

+Enable DMZ Check the box to enable DMZ function.
+If the DMZ Host Function is enabled, it means that you set up DMZ host at a particular computer to be exposed to the Internet so that some applications/software, especially Internet / online game can have two-way connections.
 DMZ Host IP Address Enter the IP address of a particular host in your LAN which will receive all the packets originally going to the WAN port/Public IP address above.
 Note: You need to give your LAN PC clients a fixed/static IP address for DMZ to work properly.
 Apply Changes After completing the settings on this page, click Apply Changes button to save the settings.
 Reset Click Reset button to restore to default values.